A Supplement That Ticks All My Boxes — From Healthy Joints To Glowing Skin

 With all that being said, I'm a sustainability editor who spends most of her days researching the challenges that face our planet—and conventional agriculture is a big one.
-So it was important to me to know where the collagen in my new supplement came from. mindbodygreen's grass-fed collagen+ comes from cows who are pasture-raised on an organic farm in Argentina, meaning I didn't have to worry about pesticides and antibiotics going into the product.
+So it was important to me to know where the collagen in my new supplement came from. mindbodygreen's grass-fed collagen+ comes from cows who are pasture-raised on a farm in Brazil.
 Beyond being responsibly sourced, mbg's collagen+ is also rigorously tested (four times, in fact), so I felt good taking it knowing it didn't have any fillers or weird additives.

 What it was like to try collagen+.

 The first time I tried collagen+, I was surprised by how easily it incorporated into my drinks.

 After weeks of adding mbg's collagen to beverages daily, I have yet to find anything that it doesn't work in.
 This is thanks to the taste (it is super mild) and the texture (thick and rich but not chalky).
 It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost and make my nightly tea a little more nourishing.